pereiramemo/Mg-Traits/README.md

 The *_annot.tsv files are the genes counts table.
 The \*.domtblout, \*.hout and the hmmsearch outputs, and the \*.uout and \*.blout are uproc and diamond outputs.

-Regarding the nucleotide composition analysis (i.e., nuc):
+Regarding the nucleotide composition (i.e., nuc):
 \*.compseq is the compseq (EMBOSS) output.
 \*.nuc_comp is the tetranucleotide tab formatted output.
 \*.info is the infoseq (EMBOSS) output.
 \*.gc_stats.tsv are the GC stats mean and variance.

-Regarding the Open Reading Frames annotation and analysis (i.e., orf):
+Regarding the Open Reading Frames annotation (i.e., orf):
 *_aa_comp.tsv is the amino acid composition.
 *_codon_comp.tsv is the codon composition.
 *.cusp is the cusp (EMBOSS) output.